 E. Lateral support.
-Lateral support shall occur at intervals not to exceed twenty-four (24) feet.
-Rammed earth walls eighteen (18) inches to less than twenty-four (24) inches thick shall be laterally supported with any one or combination of the following: A rammed earth wall of bond beam height that intersects the running wall with at least sixty (60) degrees of support (refer to a figure 5 of the earthen building figures supplement); an adobe wall of bond beam height and at least ten (10) inches in width that intersects with and attaches to the running wall with at least sixty (60) degrees of support (refer to figure 5 of the earthen building figures supplement); a minimum twenty 20 gauge steel frame or wood frame wall of full height that intersects with and attaches to the running wall with ninety (90) degrees of support, that is properly cross-braced or sheathed (refer to figure 6 of the earthen building figures supplement); a buttress configuration that intersects the running wall at ninety (90) degrees, of adobe or rammed earth.
-The buttress base must project a minimum of three (3) feet (or thirty-three (33) percent of the wall height) from the running wall and support at least seventy-five (75) percent of the total wall height (refer to figure 7 of the earthen building figures supplement).
-The thickness of a rammed earth buttress shall be at least eighteen (18) inches.
-The thickness are self-buttressing and do not require lateral support provided their design adheres to 14.7.4.8 NMAC table 1 and the other applicable provisions of this rule.
+Lateral support shall occur at intervals not to exceed 24 feet.
+Rammed earth walls 18 inches to less than 24 inches thick shall be laterally supported with any one or combination of the following: a rammed earth wall of bond beam height that intersects the running wall with at least 60 degrees of support (refer to a Figure 5 of the earthen building figures supplement); an adobe wall of bond beam height and at least 10 inches in width that intersects with and attaches to the running wall with at least 60 degrees of support (refer to Figure 5 of the earthen building figures supplement); a minimum 20 gauge steel frame or wood frame wall of full height that intersects with and attaches to the running wall with 90 degrees of support, that is properly cross-braced or sheathed (refer to Figure 6 of the earthen building figures supplement); a buttress configuration that intersects the running wall at 90 degrees, of adobe or rammed earth.
+The buttress base must project a minimum of three feet (or thirty-three percent of the wall height) from the running wall and support at least seventy-five percent of the total wall height (refer to Figure 7 of the earthen building figures supplement).
+The thickness of a rammed earth buttress shall be at least 18 inches.
+The thickness of an adobe buttress shall be a minimum 14 inches.
+Rammed earth walls greater than 24 inches in thickness are self-buttressing and do not require lateral support provided their design adheres to Table 1 of 14.7.4.8 NMAC and the other applicable provisions of this rule.